URI’s Urban Women’s Retreat emergency shelter to include 12 pet-friendly apartments

 “We are delighted with URI’s commitment to expand its co-sheltering capacity for families with pets experiencing domestic violence in New York City, and we are proud to support their efforts,” said Jane Hoffman, President of the Mayor’s Alliance for NYC’s Animals.
 “The URIPALS program allows pet owners access to emergency shelter without having to give up their beloved animals.
 In this way, it ensures a new standard of support in New York City for domestic violence survivors.”

 “The ASPCA commends URI’s expansion of this innovative program that is keeping animals and their owners together during times of crisis,” said Allison Cardona, senior director of the ASPCA’s Cruelty Intervention Advocacy program.
 “We encourage shelters in New York City and across the country to implement similar programs that help save and protect the lives of both pets and people.”

-URI’s four domestic violence shelters in New York City served close to 1000 clients, including 348 women and 632 children, in 2014.
-For more information about URI’s domestic violence services and for tips to keep the whole family safe, please visit www.urinyc.org.
+URI’s four domestic violence shelters in New York City served close to 1000 clients, including 348 adults and 632 children, in 2014.
+For more information about URI’s domestic violence services, tips to keep the whole family safe or to support the organization, please visit www.urinyc.org.